Mayank-Bhatia/Anime-Recommender/README.md

 The Goal

-To build a recommendation system based on user viewing history by using nearest neighbors and collaborative filtering approachc.
+To build a recommendation system based on user viewing history by using nearest neighbors and collaborative filtering approach.
 See the notebook for a detailed analysis; to view just the code, see the individual .py files.

 Feedback appreciated!